amirongit/notecode/django.md

 by default, each statement is immediately committed unless a transaction is active.

-`django.db.transaction.atomic` makes DB operations atomic by decorating callables or as a context manager.<br>
+`django.db.transaction.atomic` makes DB operations atomic when used as a callable decorator or context manager.<br>
-save points are markers within transactions which allow rolling back partially.<br>
+save points are markers within transactions that allow partial rollbacks.<br>
-nested atomic blocks are possible & will become implicit save points.<br>
+nested atomic blocks are possible & become implicit save points.<br>
-transactions are committed upon completion & rolled back on raised exceptions.
+transactions are committed on completion & rolled back when exceptions are raised.

 [*Aggregation*](https://docs.djangoproject.com/en/6.1/topics/db/aggregation/)